knobs-dials/phplatex/README.md

 Installation
 - Put phplatex.php somewhere from which you can include it
-- Have the requirements installed, and check they are where phplatex.php expects them to be (we expect /usr/bin, you can edit this if you want)
+- Have the requirements installed, and check they are where phplatex.php expects them to be (we expect /usr/bin) or edit it as needed
 - Create subdirecties 'tmp' and 'images' in each directory you will be *calling* the script from, with write permissions for the effective user, for example `mkdir tmp images; chown apache:apache tmp images`
 -- TODO: allow for a single global settable tmp and images directories (easier in dynamic sites and such)

+- If you get "convert: not authorized" this is likely due to an 2018 ImageMagick update that disable PDF/PS conversions by default, apparently for security, and you need to tweak its policy.xml to re-enable it.
 - *Optional: configure apache to serve these images with a far-future Expires: header*
-- If you get "convert: not authorized" this is likely due to an 2018 ImageMagick update that disable PDF/PS conversions by default, apparently for security, and you need to tweak its policy.xml to re-enable it.

 Use